f-kuzey-edes-huyal/loan_default_prediction/README.md

 The [link](https://hub.docker.com/r/fkuzeyedeshuyal/default_prediction/tags) includes my docker image.

 After pushing my image to Docker Hub, I created an Amazon ECS cluster and then created a task to run in the cluster, making some port adjustments.
-I first created a cluster, choosing Launch Type as ```AWS Fargate``` and Operating System as ```Linux/x86-64```, which is compatible with my Docker image.
-Then I started to create a task.
+I then created a task, choosing Launch Type as ```AWS Fargate``` and Operating System as ```Linux/x86-64```, which is compatible with my Docker image.
 In the container section, I provided the URL of my Docker image hosted on Docker Hub.
 I entered ```8000``` as the container port, which matches the port used by my Docker image.
 Next, I went back to my cluster, clicked on Tasks, and selected Run New Task.
-For the security group, I chose to create a new one and configured the source as Anywhere with the type set to HTTP.
+For the security group, I chose to create a new one and configured the source as Anywhere with the type set to Custom TCP and Port ```8000```.
 I'm still getting the 'CannotPullContainerError'.

 ### Acknowledgements